Interamerican Association for Environmental Defense: Workshops

 AIDA periodically offers training workshops to legal advocates throughout the hemisphere.
 The workshops emphasize the inseparable link between human rights and the environment, reinforce participants’ understanding of the Inter-American System of Human Rights, and promote discussion on protecting human rights and the environment within this hemisphere.
 Workshops include presentations by experts, case studies, and participatory discussions.

 Partners

-AIDA works on projects in collaboration with environmental and human rights groups throughout the hemisphere, including the following participating organizations:
+AIDA works on projects in collaboration with environmental and human rights groups throughout the hemisphere, including the following organizations: